Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Texas Insights & Trends

-- The Longhorns have hit the over twice in their past 10 games.
+- The Longhorns have hit the over twice in their past 10 contests.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.